US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 These principles guide your actions and decisions, both on and off duty.

-You’ll find a strong emphasis on teamwork and camaraderie among your fellow soldiers.
+You’ll experience a strong emphasis on teamwork and camaraderie among fellow soldiers.

 Comparing Branches